United States involvement in regime change: 1970s

-1970: Cambodia
+1970–1979: Cambodia

-Prince Norodom Sihanouk, who came to power by the 1955 parliamentary election, had for years kept Cambodia out of the Vietnam War by being friendly with China and North Vietnam, and had integrated left wing parties into mainstream politics.
-However, a leftist uprising occurred in 1967 and the communist Khmer Rouge began an insurgency against the prince the following year.
+Prince Norodom Sihanouk, who came to power by the 1955 parliamentary election, had for years kept the Kingdom of Cambodia out of the Vietnam War by being friendly with China and North Vietnam, and had integrated left wing parties into mainstream politics.
+However a leftist uprising occurred in 1967 and the communist Khmer Rouge began an insurgency against the prince the following year.
 Following the 1968 Tet Offensive, Sihanouk became convinced that North Vietnam was going to lose the war so he improved relations with the United States.
-Henry Kissinger suggested that Sihanouk approved U.S. bombing of North Vietnamese targets in Cambodia in 1969, although this has been heavily disputed by other sources.

-In March 1970 Sihanouk was deposed by right-wing General Lon Nol following a vote of no confidence in Cambodia's National Assembly.
+In March 1970 Sihanouk was deposed by right-wing General Lon Nol following a vote of no confidence in Cambodia's National Assembly, and in October 1970, the Khmer Republic was declared by Lon Nol, officially ending the Kingdom and starting a period of military dictatorship.
 The overthrow followed Cambodia's constitutional process and most accounts emphasize the primacy of Cambodian actors in Sihanouk's removal.
 Historians are divided about the extent of U.S. involvement in or foreknowledge of the ouster, but an emerging consensus posits some culpability on the part of U.S. military intelligence.
 There is evidence that "as early as late 1968" Lon Nol floated the idea of a coup to U.S. military intelligence to obtain U.S. consent and military support for action against Prince Sihanouk and his government.
-The coup further destabilized the country and ushered in years of civil war between the right-wing Khmer Republic backed by intensified U.S. bombing and Khmer Rouge forces backed by the People's Army of Vietnam.
-The communists eventually took Phnom Penh, winning the civil war and establishing Democratic Kampuchea.